-Thousands from around the world will run for the good times at the 2017 Gold Coast Airport Marathon held on Saturday 1 and Sunday 2 July.
+Thousands from around the world will run for the good times at the 40th Gold Coast Marathon held from Saturday 30 June – Sunday 1 July 2018.
 To ensure the safety of participants, volunteers, spectators and road users, police controlled road closures will be in place from Paradise Point to Burleigh Heads.

 The event has cemented itself as a highlight on Queensland’s major sporting calendar and has grown to become Australia’s premier road race, reinforcing the Gold Coast’s reputation as a leading sport and event destination.
 It is the perfect opportunity to showcase the beautiful Gold Coast to thousands of international and interstate runners and their supporters who come for the run and stay for the fun, while significantly boosting our local and state economies.